The aftermath of Monday’s Iowa caucuses made one thing in particular stand out: America may be ready for a crowdfunded president.

 Ted Cruz and Bernie Sanders are the two most “crowdfunded” of the successful candidates.
 The former is more of the scheming Harvard type, the latter more like your kooky uncle fired up about his great idea.
 Could either of them turn out to be a “unicorn”–that elusive magical beast every investor (and voter) is seeking?

-The presidential campaign is looking more like the innovation economy every day.
 Both of these guys are like the successful Kickstarter entrepreneurs who peddle e-ink watches and selfie drones.
 They’ve identified untapped desires, and they understand how to give the people what they want.
 But the internet is rife with stories of crowdfunded flameouts.
 These projects falter not because they’ve failed to raise the funds to make their ideas come to fruition, but because executing an idea is a whole lot trickier than having it.
 Any entrepreneur can tell you that.

 I’m not saying that either candidate’s crowdfunded campaign will fail.
 But it’s clear they’ll face challenges ahead.